momentum-mod/docs/_posts/convars/2020-10-25-mom_gamemode_override.md

 ---

 Forces gamemode to the specified gamemode number given; must not be in-game to change.
-If this cvar isn't set to its default, your times will not submitted upon map completion.
+If this cvar isn't set to its default, your times will not be submitted upon map completion.

 {:.notice--info}
 If you wish to use this cvar with official maps, you should instead use the "Start Map In Specific Gamemode" option in the Map Selector's context menu.